 Andrew Pendleton, a Faculty Fellow and Mentor, explores governance and employee participation in corporations with employee ownership and the characteristics, determinants, and effects of broad-based stock plans.
 He is a professor of human resource management at the University of York Management School.

-Erik Poutsma, a Faculty Fellow, is studying the relationship between financial performance plans and financial performance and the role of human resource management practicesin financial performance plans.
+Erik Poutsma, a Faculty Fellow and Mentor, is studying the relationship between financial performance plans and financial performance and the role of human resource management practicesin financial performance plans.
 He is an Associate Professor of Labor Relations in the Department of Business Administration at the Radboud University Nijmegan School of Management and the principal researcher and author of the European Union’s PEPPER II Report (Promotion of Employee Participation in Profit and Enterprise Results.

-Corey Rosen, a Rutgers Fellow and Mentor, is working on research on closely-held firms in the United States with broad-based employee ownership.
+Corey Rosen, a Faculty Fellow and Mentor, is working on research on closely-held firms in the United States with broad-based employee ownership.
 He is the co-founder and former Executive Director of the National Center for Employee Ownership.
 A former Senate staff member for many years, Rosen received his Ph.D. in political science from Cornell University in 1973, after which he taught politics at Ripon College in Wisconsin before being named an American Political Science Association Congressional Fellow in 1975.